jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/gcc/14/O1/divergences/t0001-init/default/divergences.md

 Uncategorised
   Events:
-    CF: do_xmalloc at wrapper.c:49:6
+    CF: do_xmalloc at wrapper.c:51:8
-    CT: memory_limit_check at wrapper.c:18:1
+    CT: Jump to external code for _malloc
+    CF: Jump to external code for _malloc
+    CT: External code
+    RF: Jump to external code for _malloc
+    RF: do_xmalloc at wrapper.c:68:1
+    RF: xmalloc at wrapper.c:73:1
   Occurrences: 1

 Uncategorised